 - Preheat oven to 425 degrees F (to toast peanuts and Ramen noodles).

-- Meanwhile, whisk together all dressing ingredients in a medium bowl.
+- Meanwhile, whisk together all dressing ingredients in a medium bowl or use your blender.
+Thin with equal amounts water/oil as needed.
 Taste and season with additional salt, pepper and/or sriracha as desired.
 Chill in the refrigerator.
 (Best if chilled at least 30 minutes.)